Romance studies: Notable people

 In 2015, Barbara De Marco, author of The Origins and Practice of Romance Philology explained that Yakov Malkiel, a Romance philologist, "takes determined steps to assure the future of studies in Romance philology; by 1946 he has secured the necessary institutional support to launch the journal Romance Philology".

 Journals and works

 Romance Philology is an academic journal, founded with the goal of exploring the breadth and depth of Romance languages.
 It covers a wide range of topics including late Latin, medieval literatures of the Romance languages, historical and general linguistics, and textual criticism.
 The journal, recognized for its prestigious contributions to the study of linguistic history and medieval literature of the Romance languages, has built an international reputation since its inception.
-It is published biannually, with issues in the autumn and spring, featuring contributions from global experts in various languages.
+It is published bi-annually, with issues in the autumn and spring, featuring contributions from global experts in various languages.
 Recent editions have particularly focused on the evolution of Romance languages in the Americas.